1922 History, Trivia and Fun Facts

 Readers Digest and Ring Magazine began publication.

-When Vegemite was invented in 1922 it almost failed as a product.
-By 1940, it was so central to the Aussie diet it even became mandatory in their WWII military rations.
+When Vegemite was invented in 1922, it almost failed as a product.
+By 1940, it was so central to the Aussie diet that it became mandatory in their WWII military rations.

 The discovery of Tutankhamun’s tomb in 1922 influenced the Art Deco design style and repopularized the use of eyeliner in the West.